-The rear seal rides on a stainless steel wear sleeve.
+The rear seal rides on a

+stainless steel wear sleeve.
 This provides longer life for the seal as the surface does not corrode.
 Corroded or rusted seal surfaces act like sandpaper on the seal, causing premature seal failure, which is why every reasonable attempt has been made to avoid that.

 Vortex lubrication makes changing or adding grease easy because the hub does not need to be removed.
-The threaded grease cap is easy to remove and replace.
-No more knocking the cap off with a hammer.
-Vortex requires Lucas Oil Marine grease, a premium lithium-based complex fortified with rust and oxidation inhibitors.
+Most axles have a threaded grease cap, and it is easy to remove and replace.

-and high-pressure additives that provides a high degree of moisture resistance and wash-out properties.
+Vortex requires Lucas Oil Marine grease, a premium lithium-based complex grease that is fortified with rust and oxidation inhibitors, and high-pressure additives that provides a high degree of moisture resistance and wash-out properties.